Reasoning Around Paradox with Grounded Deduction: Introduction

 Let us indulge briefly in an anachronistic reimagining of what transpired when Pythagoras met Epimenides in Crete.
 Upon hearing Epimenides utter the phrase ``Cretans, always liars'' as part of his ode to Zeus, Pythagoras becomes troubled wondering whether Epimenides, a Cretan, was lying.
-Seeking answers, Epimenides takes Pythagoras to the oracle in the cave of Ida, known always to tell the truth.
+Seeking answers, Epimenides takes Pythagoras to the oracle in the cave of Ida, known always to speak the truth.
 Pythagoras asks the oracle:

-\begin{quote} O oracle, I ask you the following: is your answer to my question ``no''? \end{quote}
+\begin{quote} O oracle, I ask only the following: is your answer to my question ``no''? \end{quote}

 Reports differ on what ensued next.
-By one account, the oracle emits a deafening shriek and vanishes in a cloud of acrid smoke.
-Pythagoras hastily flees the island, fearing retribution once the Cretans learn they have lost their oracle.
+By one account, the oracle emitted a deafening shriek and vanished in a cloud of acrid smoke.
+Pythagoras hastily fled the island, fearing retribution once the Cretans learned they had lost their oracle.

-By a conflicting report, however, the oracle merely stares back at Pythagoras and calmly tells him: ``Your question is circular bullshit.''
-Pythagoras departs the island in shame, never to mention the incident or leave its record in the history books.
+By conflicting reports, however, the oracle merely stared back at Pythagoras and told him calmly: ``Your question is circular bullshit.''
+Pythagoras departed the island in shame, never to mention the incident or leave its record in the history books.